cfech/aws-solutions-architect-associate/README.md

     - the monitoring tab shows various metrics that are sent to the `AWS Cloudwatch` service
     - By default metrics are sent to `CloudWatch` every 5 mins for free
     - `Detailed Monitoring` can be enabled for more frequent (every 1 minute) reporting but this will cost $$
+        - `CloudWatch` detailed monitoring is enabled by default when creating launch configurations through the CLI.

 ### EC2 Placement Groups ###
 - A way to control how AWS deploys `EC2` and what `AZ` they are in